alan-turing-institute/empiarreader/joss/paper.md

 Raw image datasets are deposited into the online public image archive, EMPIAR [@empiar].
 There is a loose structure to follow, but generally each deposited dataset has a different internal organisation of folders.
 The currently recommended tools to download from EMPIAR either use proprietary software, require a user account or necessitate a web-browser.
 Furthermore, there are no tools to effectively make use of the archive in a dynamic manner for data intensive tasks such as machine-learning.

 EMPIARReader is an open source tool which provides a Python API to allow lazy loading of EMPIAR datasets into a machine learning-compatible format using intake drivers [@intake].
 It parses EMPIAR metadata, uses the mrcfile library [@mrcfile] to interpret image data and uses the starfile library [@starfile] to interpret STAR files.
-It additionally provides a simple, lightweight CLI which allows users to search EMPIAR entries with glob patterns or regular expressions and download files over HTTP.
-(CHECK INTERNAL METHOD USES HTTP)
+It additionally provides a simple, lightweight CLI which allows users to search EMPIAR entries with glob patterns or regular expressions and download files over FTP or HTTP.

 # Statement of need